Ultracold atoms at Willamette University:

 So how does this trap work?
 For now let us assume a two-level atom, an atom that has only a ground state (this is the state in which the electron spends most of its time) and one excited state.
 If a photon of just the right amount of energy hits the atom it can be absorbed as shown below:

 Note that while the absorption will always happen from the same direction (from the laser beam), the emission can happen in any direction (spontaneous emission).
 Thus, each time the atom absorbs a photon it feels a "kick" opposing the direction of propagation of the laser beam, and each time it emits a photon it feels a kick in a random direction.
 Over many absorption-emission cycles, the atom will gain a net momentum opposing the direction of propagation of the laser beam.
+The MOT uses a combination of 3 pairs of counter-propagating laser beams, all slightly red-detuned from the atomic transition as shown below.

 If an atom is moving toward or away from a laser beam, the frequency that it "sees" is up- or down-shifted, respectively, due to the Doppler effect.
 Thus, red-detuned laser beams will be shifted into resonance for atoms moving toward them.
 Those atoms will thus preferentially absorb photons from the laser beam opposing its direction of motion and will get net momentum kicks that slow it down and push it back toward the center.
 This can effectively cool atoms down to several hundred micro-Kelvin and confines them to a volume that is given by the overlap volume of the laser beams.